OIST-EQuIP/CNI_Lasers_PSU_AOM_DL/README.md

 PyQt6

 # Usage

-The functionality of the app is self explanitory.
+To run the widget, run the CNI_laser_app.py.
+The usage is self explanitory.

+The driver is CNI_Lasers_PSU_AOM_DL.py

 Example code: